Ecology, Economics & Education

 There is plenty to challenge our consciousness in a world that has evolved and continues to change.
 My foundations are almost continually energized by each new experience.
-Biology and Education focus my personal interests and it is intended that this website will display some of who I am; and, what I believe about the past, present and futures of education, which cannot be separated from life, which links learning and biology.
+Biology and Education focus my personal interests and it is intended that this website will display some of who I am; and, what I believe about the past, present and futures of education.
+Education cannot be separated from life, which links learning and biology.

 Let's Keep In Touch ....

 There are no strangers here; Only friends you haven't yet met.

 Please donate to Wikipedia.
 Your donation will help keep this important resource from being tainted by advertising.
 It would be very hard to live in a world without Wikipedia.
 It is so much more than the encyclopedias of the past.
 Information about the world at your fingertips is a powerful force for equality in our troubled society.
 Your donation will help keep information a solid and safe source of freedom.

 One's mind, once stretched by a new idea, never regains its original dimensions.
 Oliver Wendell Holmes

 We stretch our minds by sharing ideas through dialogue . . .

 Collaborating Begins with Connecting